google-marketing-solutions/abcds-detector/README.md

 **Large Language Model (LLM) integration:** LLMs are used to assess features against YouTube's ABCD framework rubrics.
 This enables the detector to "ask questions" and determine if the ad adheres to each rubric.

-By combining these techniques, ABCD Detector automates the evaluation process and delivers comprehensive reports on how well your ads align with the ABCD framework.
+By combining these techniques, ABCDs Detector automates the evaluation process and delivers comprehensive reports on how well your ads align with the ABCD framework.
 This empowers you to optimize your YouTube ad campaigns for maximum impact.

 ### Detailed approach